 for Veterans and the Public

-Mycobacterium tuberculosis disease is caused by a bacteria passed through the air when someone coughs, sneezes, or talks.
+Mycobacterium tuberculosis disease is caused by a bacteria passed through the -air when someone with TB infection coughs, sneezes, or talks.
 It is spread easily in closed-in places, such as low-income housing, shelters, and jails.

-Tuberculosis (TB) can occur early in the course of HIV infection, often when CD4 counts are slightly below normal.
+Tuberculosis (TB) can occur at any time in the course of HIV infection, but most often when CD4 counts are low.
 Symptoms can include fever, night sweats, weight loss, fatigue, loss of appetite, and coughing.

 TB can be prevented and usually is curable.
-If left untreated, it can kill.
-It's important that you take your TB medication exactly as prescribed (missed doses can result in the TB germ developing resistance to the drug).
+If you have TB, it's important that you take your TB medication exactly as prescribed (missed doses can result in the TB germ developing resistance to the drug).
 Some TB medications can damage your liver, but your liver usually recovers if the medications are stopped.
 If your skin or eyes turn yellow, or if your urine darkens to the color of Coca-Cola while you are taking tuberculosis medications, see your doctor immediately.
 It could be a sign of liver damage.